ES95/YOLO/README.md

 Voc2yolo- changes the data format from VOC.xml to YOLO.txt

-yolo label used to provide proper class labels
+yolo label- used to provide proper class labels

+testlogo- used for testing